My mom is my partner in crime; I look to her, I laugh with her and I dream with her. Everything I am she helped me to be!

 - Total Time: 24 hours 45 mins

 - Cuisine: French

-- 2 Tablespoons milk, (approx.) for washing the tops of your pear tarts
+- 2 Tablespoons milk, (approx.) for brushing the tops of the tarts

 - 3 Bosc Pears